SuperSayianGod9000/Bot-Controller/README.md

 An application to communicate with WiFi enabled microcontrollers

 This application comunicates with Wifi enabled microcontrollers using UDP protocol.
-The main purpose to build this app was to have a customizable controller toh control the bots we build.
+The main purpose to build this app was to have a customizable controller to control the bots we build.